cathyqqtao/CorrTest/README.md

   `outputFile` is a character string naming the output file that contains the CorrTest score and p-value

 Users need to estimate branch lengths using their favorite method (ML, NJ, MP, etc.) and software (MEGA, RAxML, etc.) before run `rate.CorrTest`.
-This program calculates rates using the relative rates fromework (RRF, Tamura, et al. 2017) using the given branch length tree.
+This program calculates rates using the relative rates fromework (Tamura, et al. 2017) using the given branch length tree.
 Outgroups will automatically removed because the assumption of equal rates of evolution between the ingroup and outgroup sequences is not testable.

 Noted that this function has also been implemented in MEGA version 7.1.1.
 You can download the software from http://www.megasoftware.net/.

 Directory Structure
 -------------------

-'code' directory contains `rate.CorrTest` R function.
+"code" directory contains `rate.CorrTest` R function.

-'example' directory contains an example data and an example code to run `rate.CorrTest`.
+"example" directory contains an example data and an example code to run `rate.CorrTest`.

-'data' directory contains all empirical data, CorrTest results and Bayesian results in Tao et al.
+"data" directory contains all empirical data, CorrTest results and Bayesian results in Tao et al.

-'Figure' derectory contains data and code for generating figures in Tao et al.
+"Figure" derectory contains data and code for generating figures in Tao et al.

 Getting Started